Factbox: Eyes on U.S. climate lawsuits after landmark Dutch ruling

 *States who have sued these companies include Rhode Island, Delaware and Connecticut.

-*The lawsuits, which are pending, target companies including BP Plc, Exxon Mobil Corp and Chevron Corp.
+*The lawsuits, which are pending, target companies including BP Plc (BP.L), Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N).
 The businesses deny the allegations and say that the suits do nothing to address the challenge of climate change.

 *The plaintiffs are seeking monetary damages to pay for seawalls and other infrastructure to guard against extreme weather and rising sea levels brought on by climate change.